School Leaver – frequently asked questions

 What is life like at the college outside of the classroom?

 In one word, fantastic!
-Our relaxing spaces include The Crescent at Warrington where you will see students playing table tennis, Wii games or simply just watching TV!
+Our relaxing spaces include The Crescent at Warrington where you will see students playing table tennis, game consoles or simply just watching TV!
 We also have an ‘Active You Team’ who are regularly running classes like Boogy Bounce and we also benefit from a free gym on site for those who like to stay fit and healthy.

 How do I find out what grades I need to achieve for my desired course?